Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 - Recovery: Delete or modify the critical service.

 #### Unable to register for notification

+Example log entry reporting a failure to register with HMNFD:

 ```text
 [2025-05-26 11:49:25,744] ERROR in rms: Attempt 1 : Failed to fetch subscription list from hmnfd.
 Error: 503 Server Error: Service Unavailable for url: https://api-gw-service-nmn.local/apis/hmnfd/hmi/v2/subscriptions